hantsy/quarkus-auth0-sample/docs/api.md

 </dependency>
 ```

 In this post we will focus on how to integrate Quarkus OIDC and Auth0.
-We have no plan to explain the development progress of the API itself, the details of the source codes are very similar to the ones we have discussed in [my introduction to Quarkus](https://hantsy.medium.com/kickstart-your-first-quarkus-application-cde54f469973).
-Before jumping to the next steps,  you can check out [the source codes  of this post from my github](https://github.com/hantsy/quarkus-auth0-sample) and explore them yourself.
+We have no plan to explain the development progress of the RESTful APIs, the details of the source codes are very similar to the ones we have discussed in [my introduction to Quarkus](https://hantsy.medium.com/kickstart-your-first-quarkus-application-cde54f469973).
+Before jumping to the next steps,  check out a copy of [the source codes  of this post from my github](https://github.com/hantsy/quarkus-auth0-sample) and explore them yourself.

-Unlike Spring Security, Quarkus Security does not follow the naming (`resourceserver`, `client`and  `authorizationserver` etc.) of OAuth2 roles to categorize the configuration properties.
+Unlike Spring Security, Quarkus Security does not follow the naming (`resourceserver`, `client` and  `authorizationserver` etc.) of OAuth2 roles to categorize the configuration properties.
+Quarkus binds the OAuth2/OIDC configuration properties to functionality name (eg. `quarkus.oidc.xxx`, `quarkus.oidc-flow.xxx`, etc), which are confusing when you are the first time come to Quarkus world.

 And most of the official Quarkus OAuth2 and OIDC examples and guides are dependent on [Keycloak](https://www.keycloak.org/) -  the open source OAuth2/OIDC compatible authorization server from Redhat.
+If you know well about the OAuth2/OIDC protocols, it is not diffcult to move on to Auth0.

 To make Quakrus OIDC work with Auth0, add the following configuration in the *application.properties*.